Antony Moynihan, 3rd Baron Moynihan: Marriages and children

 Fourthly, he married Editha Eduarda in February 1981.
 In 1990, they went through a divorce declared invalid by the British Courts 31 July 1996.
 They had no children, although Andrew Antony Joseph Patrick Berkeley Moynihan (born 6 March 1989) was believed to be Moynihan's son until DNA testing proved he was not following a dispute about who would inherit the barony.

-Finally, he bigamously married Jinna Sabiaga on 2 December 1990.
+Finally, he bigamously married Jinna Mabinta on 2 December 1984.
 They had one son: